-- 1. As a rule, it shall be irrevocably excluded out that a holder of a security has the right to terminate the securities. - 2.
-The issuer shall have the right to terminate the securities not yet settled prematurely by making an announcement as defined in § 23 par.
-1.a stating the termination amount:
+1. As a rule, it shall be irrevocably excluded out that a holder of a security has the right to terminate the securities.

-- a. should the listing of the respective underlying instrument be irrevocably ceased on the relevant exchange or price-fixing entity or on its primary exchange for any reason whatsoever; - b. if, as a result of any change in the legal situation or any proposed change in the legal situation or any change in the official application, enforcement or interpretation of this legal situation, the issuer, as the case may be, has or will be obligated to pay additional amounts on any structured securities and such obligation cannot be avoided by the issuer, as the case may be, by any reasonable measures available to it which in the good faith opinion of the issuer will not have a material adverse impact on the conduct of its business. - c. if an Increased Cost of Hedging occurs:
+- 2. The issuer shall have the right to terminate the securities not yet settled prematurely by making an announcement as defined in § 23 par.
+1.a stating the termination amount: - a. should the listing of the respective underlying instrument be irrevocably ceased on the relevant exchange or price-fixing entity or on its primary exchange for any reason whatsoever; - b. upon occurrence of a hedging disruption and/or increased hedging costs; - c. if, as a result of any change in the legal situation or any proposed change in the legal situation or any change in the official application, enforcement or interpretation of this legal situation, the issuer, as the case may be, has or will be obligated to pay additional amounts on any structured securities and such obligation cannot be avoided by the issuer, as the case may be, by any reasonable measures available to it which in the good faith opinion of the issuer will not have a material adverse impact on the conduct of its business. - d.
+In the case of issues on commodities: